How harmonised standards, freer trading regulations and reduced paperwork make the 'single market' of the EU attractive to importers and exporters.

 - contacts - what contacts do you need to make in your new market?

-For more information about starting to sell your goods or services overseas, see Exporting: an overview.
+For more information about starting to sell your goods or services overseas, see starting to export.

 Export help and advice is available from UKTI.
-You can find an international trade team through the local office database on the UKTI website.
+You can find an international trade team through the local office database.

 VAT on the movement of goods and services within the EU